Airbnb HostingShort-Term RentalsAI Tools

 You add your cleaners, choose when they get notified, and Host Tools handles it from there.
 Most of the day-to-day work becomes automated: confirmations, reminders, schedule updates, and availability sync.

-Host Tools ops setup
+Host tools setup

 For newer hosts, this stops the last-minute scrambling and missed messages.
 For more experienced hosts who are stretched thin, it frees up a surprising amount of time because Host Tools quietly handles the repetitive tasks you shouldn’t be doing manually.
 You just step in when something needs a personal touch.